olebole/irafdoc/doc/echelle.doecslit.rst

   <p>
   The final reduced spectra are recorded in two or three dimensional IRAF images.
 The images have the same name as the original images with an added
-  <tt>".ec"</tt> extension.
+  <span style="font-family: monospace;">".ec"</span> extension.
 Each line in the reduced image is a one dimensional
   spectrum with associated aperture, order, and wavelength information.
 When the <i>extras</i> parameter is set the lines in the third dimension contain additional information (see